 - Fellows should actively promote their research; provide broad fellowship information if required; and attend media/promotion events, if requested by the department.

 - The Fellow and applicant organisation must acknowledge the Queensland Government’s funding in all relevant published material, media releases and public statements.

 - The department must be advised of any changes that are likely to impact on the fellowship, including changes that may impact on eligibility, research milestones, project funding or reporting.
 Please also advise the department of changes to the contact details of the proposed Fellow.

 Using the fellowship funds

 The Queensland Government fellowship payments will be released to the applicant organisation to administer the grant funding.
-The funding may be used for the following eligible project costs.
+The funding may be used for the following costs:

 Salary costs, including standard on-costs (leave loading, superannuation contributions, worker’s compensation contributions, and payroll tax) for key research staff, including:

 - the Fellow.
 The Fellow’s claimed salary must be commensurate with the FTE percentage committed to the fellowship.
-A Fellow is not entitled to a full-time salary unless they spend 100% FTE on the fellowship
+A Fellow is not entitled to a full-time salary unless they spend 100 per cent FTE on the fellowship

 - the FTE fellowship time of other dedicated fellowship research/technical staff, including post-doctoral research staff.